valory-xyz/mech-tools-dev/docs/index.md

 11. **Issue**: Port already in use. <br>

-    **Solution**: When running locally the mech agent if you face an error of the type `ERROR: failed to start node: failed to listen on 127.0.0.1:26658: listen tcp 127.0.0.1:26658: bind: address already in use` <br>
+    **Solution**: When running locally the mech agent instance if you face an error of the type `ERROR: failed to start node: failed to listen on 127.0.0.1:26658: listen tcp 127.0.0.1:26658: bind: address already in use` <br>
 Then check at the CLI which process is using the port:
     ```bash